akacase/sslscan/README.md

   # add the overlay
   overlays = [ sslscan.overlay ];

-  # and reference the sslscan pkg
+  # and reference the sslscan-zlib pkg